-3.4.2 Extending the Link Plugin
+3.4.3 Extending the Link Plugin

-While programming third party modules for Django, one might have to access a model instance through a URL and thus add the method get_absolute_url to that Django model.
+While programming third party modules for Django, one might have to access a model instance through a URL and thus add the method get\absolute\url to that Django model.
 Since such a URL is neither a CMS page, nor a URL to an external web page, it would be convenient to access that model using a special Link type.

-For example, this special Link plugin is used by djangoSHOP to allow direct linking from a CMS page to a shop's product.
+For example, in djangoSHOP we can allow to link directly from a CMS page to a shop's product.
+This is achieved by reconfiguring the Link Plugin inside Cascade with: